Alibaba-MIIL/ASL/README.md

 </p>

 ## 24/10/2021 Update - New article released, extending ASL to partial labeling scenerio
-Checkout our new article, [Multi-label Classification with Partial Annotations using Class-aware Selective Loss](https://github.com/Alibaba-MIIL/PartialLabelingCSL), where we presnet a top solution to multi-label datasets which are using partial annotation (such as Open Images and LVIS).
+Checkout our new project, [Multi-label Classification with Partial Annotations using Class-aware Selective Loss](https://github.com/Alibaba-MIIL/PartialLabelingCSL), where we presnet a top solution to multi-label datasets which are using partial annotation (such as Open Images and LVIS).

 ## 24/7/2021 Update - ASL article was accepeted to ICCV 2021